 Accidents can happen almost anywhere—even on sidewalks that you think are safe to use.
 If you tripped, fell, and hurt yourself because of a hazardous sidewalk, you may have the right to seek compensation from those responsible for the incident.

 When pursuing a claim, it might help to retain a lawyer’s services instead of representing yourself.
-A Naples cracked or defective or broken sidewalks slip and fall lawyer from the Law Offices of Anidjar & Levine can help you navigate complicated civil proceedings.
-Call (239) 900-3000 to set an initial appointment at the soonest possible time.
+A Naples slip and fall injury lawyer from the Law Offices of Anidjar & Levine can help you navigate complicated civil proceedings.
+Call us to set an initial appointment at the soonest possible time.

 Steps to Take in Protecting Your Rights to Compensation